shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 ## Why not just close those tabs / windows?
-Well no, those windows are my main windows, so I can't just close them with a click ( of course, I can sometimes and I do too ).
+Well no, those windows are my main windows, so I can't just close them with a click.
 That'd be like asking me to close my main window.
+Of course, I can close some of the windows sometimes ( and I do too ), but most times, that's not the case.

 ## So, now what?
 I have different methods to clean up my physical memory and